Washington Redskins Logo

 Washington Redskins Logo 1972-1981

-In 1972, the club decided to return the logo of 1933-1936 and replaced “R” with a representative of the indigenous population.
+In 1972, the club decided to return to the logo used from 1933-1936 and replace the “R” with a symbol representing the indigenous population.
 A yellow ring appeared on the logo again, inside of which is the head of an Indian looking to the right.
 He has dark brown skin with a red tint and charcoal-black hair with white feathers.
 Two side feathers on the edging line remained unchanged.

 1982